View All

 1. An array in Java follows the principle of the dynamic allocation of data.
 In dynamic allocation, the elements of the Java array are created in such a way that memory utilization is low.
 It makes an array in Java particularly lightweight when it comes to computational power.

 4. A very important limitation of primitive data types is the fact that values cannot be stored in contiguous memory locations.
-This problem is solved by using arrays, in which the Java array occupies dynamic memory in which individual elements are stored in contiguous locations, one after the other.
+This problem is solved by using arrays, in which the array in Java occupies dynamic memory in which individual elements are stored in contiguous locations, one after the other.

 Check out upGrad’s Advanced Certification in Cloud Computing